Port of Plymouth, England

 Situated where the Plym and four other rivers come together, it has an admirable harbor, and it early became an object of frequent attacks from the French, who although generally repulsed, met with occasional success and caused Henry II to fortify the entire coast.

-In Queen Elizabeth's reign we read in connection with Plymouth of such doughty Britons as Sir Humphrey Gilbert, Sir Francis Drake, Sir Walter Raleigh, Sir Thomas Cavendish, Sir John Hawkins, Sir Martin Frobisher, and Lord Howard, together with countless other heroes of the sea.
+In Queen Elizabeth's reign, we read about such doughty Britons as Sir Humphrey Gilbert, Sir Francis Drake, Sir Walter Raleigh, Sir Thomas Cavendish, Sir John Hawkins, Sir Martin Frobisher, and Lord Howard, together with countless other heroes of the sea, in connection with Plymouth.

-Among the noteworthy events in which Plymouth has taken part probably the most famous was the gathering of her sailor sons on the famous Hoe on that glorious July afternoon in 1588, when the invincible Armada hove in sight.
+Among the noteworthy events in which Plymouth has participated, probably the most famous was the gathering of her sailor sons on the famous Hoe on that glorious July afternoon in 1588, when the invincible Armada was in sight.

-Eight years later there was another assembling of 130 ships at Plymouth, which sailed hence after the successful attack on Cadiz, led by the Earl of Essex.
+Eight years later, 130 ships were assembled again at Plymouth, which sailed after the successful attack on Cadiz, led by the Earl of Essex.

 Again in 1620 the Pilgrim fathers, after a long stay in Plymouth, during which they gave up one of their ships, the Speedwell, set sail in the Mayflower to find in the new world the homes they had lost in the old, and to become the founders of the greatest republic witnessed by the 20th century.